LIBBY LYMAN and SKYE

 I had started some young horses but had left "the finishing" to the kids or trainers.
 I thought it had to involve some "disagreements" that I didn't want to ride through.
 This presented me with the question of how to best raise the young Welsh Cob filly I was keeping, into a safe and dependable riding horse.
 I loved the ideal of dressage...that it builds a horse's body to carry a rider but couldn't find the training to follow through.
 After attending a symposium presented by Dr. Gerd Heushmann and Charles deKunffy today's competitive dressage training was not going to fit my personal needs.
 We had also studied "natural horsemanship" from a popular clinician's accredited trainer.
 This wasn't quite "it" either.

 Through a friend I was introduced to Harry Whitney and an amazing community of horsemen who sought out a better way to understand and be with their their horses .
 There was actually no reason to ever have to "ride through" disagreements or "to win battles".
 It was the horsemanship I had been looking for my whole life.
 It is horsemanship that steadily builds the horse's body and mind; not by driving them around and around a round pen or under saddle, but by helping them learn to change their thought, to search for answers and develop with-you-ness as a team.
 I was hooked!
 We now host clinics for folks looking to do the same.
 My mare turns six in July (2019) and is doing great.
-I'm now contemplating starting one more baby---Mae, the 2018 filly pictured.
-She and I are watching, with great amusement, as our clinician Ross Jacobs explains some new principles or maybe he's requesting our attention...in which case it worked!
+I'm now contemplating starting one more baby---Mae, a 2018 filly...I'll keep you posted!

 I had better throw in a heartfelt Thank You, to my ever suffering but oh so supportive, husband of 30+ years, Andy.